CodrixWorkspace/KnowledgeBase/articles/spring_boot_validation.md

 ```

-## Validation for POST Request
+## Implementing Validation for POST Request

-In a POST request, validation is typically applied to the request body.
-We achieve this by using a Data Transfer Object (DTO) and annotations from the validation API.
+In a `POST` request, validation is typically **applied to the request body**.
+We achieve this by using a **Data Transfer Object (DTO) and annotations** from the validation API.

-Create the below DTO Object with the required constraints
+Create the below DTO Object with the required constraints:

 ```java
 @Data